AnasRouam/Data-Pipeline-Project/README.md

-# 1. Adventure Works from normalized schema to star schema.
+# 1. Adventure Works from normalized schema to star schema (Data Warehouse).

 ## 1.1 Defining the schema